Mentorship, Advising, and Coaching

 Master Clinical Teachers

 Who?
-Experienced clinicians specially trained to provide one-on-one instruction in your M2 clerkships.
+Experienced clinicians specially trained to provide one-on-one instruction during clerkship and immersion phases.

 What?
 The MCT from your current clerkship will observe you perform a history and physical exam.
 Then, they’ll give you immediate feedback and discuss your differential diagnosis and diagnostic plans for the patient.
-These one-on-one sessions will show you your strengths and weaknesses in clinical skills.
+These one-on-one sessions will help strengthen your clinical history-taking, physical exam, and clinical reasoning skills.

 As an MCT for Pediatrics and Internal Medicine, Dr. Holmes draws every day on her experience studying adverse childhood experiences and working with vulnerable populations.